paraterraform/para/README.md

 As paraterraforming is an option until terraforming is possible - Para takes care of distributing 3rd party plugins for Terraform until it's implemented in Terraform.

-Para uses FUSE to mount a virtual file system over well-known Terraform plugin locations (such as terraform.d/plugins and ~/.terraform.d/plugins - see [official docs](https://www.terraform.io/docs/extend/how-terraform-works.html#plugin-locations) for details) and downloads them on demand (with optional caching) using a [curated index](https://github.com/paraterraform/index) (or your own).
+Para uses FUSE to mount a virtual file system over well-known Terraform plugin locations (such as `terraform.d/plugins` and `~/.terraform.d/plugins` - see [official docs](https://www.terraform.io/docs/extend/how-terraform-works.html#plugin-locations) for details) and downloads them on demand (with optional caching) using a [curated index](https://github.com/paraterraform/index) (or your own).

 Please note that FUSE must be available (macOS requires OSXFUSE - https://osxfuse.github.io).

+## Capabilities
+* Download community plugins for Terraform on demand using a curated default index or your own
+* Download [Terraform] on demand
+* Download [Terragrunt] on demand

+## Examples

+Please see [examples](./examples) for complete setups showcasing Para's usage.

 ## Usage